 Once a dog has had urate stones that have been cleared, the focus turns to prevention and monitoring.

-To monitor for the recurrence of stones it is important you work with your veterinarian to develop a regular plan for urine testing and either X-rays or ultrasound examination to look for new stones while they are small enough that they may be able to be treated without surgery.
+Work with your veterinarian to develop a regular plan for urine testing and either X-rays or ultrasound examination to monitor for the recurrence of stones.
+This way, you can identify new stones while they are still small enough to be treated without surgery.

-The key part of the prevention plan is diet modifications.
-I have been working with Dalmatians for 10+ years now and never had an issue with stone formation or recurrence once the right diet is being fed.
+The key part of the prevention plan is diet.
+I have been working with Dalmatians for over 13 years now and never had an issue with stone formation or recurrence once the right diet is being fed.
 The trouble is that some owners don’t want to accept what the right diet is because it’s a vegetarian diet.

 Wait.
 What? …I hear you ask.
 Okay, let me explain.

-The main dietary strategies to reduce the likelihood of urate stone formation is to reduce your dog’s intake of purines.
+To reduce the likelihood of urate stone formation our primary goal is to reduce your dog’s intake of purines.
 Without the purines that trigger urate stone formation, even dogs with a genetic predisposition can lead normal lives.

 Keeping your dog well hydrated is also vital.
 This dilutes their urine, which in turn dilutes the levels of chemicals that promote stone formation, and so decreases the chance of your dog developing bladder stones.